mr-perseus/permaculture/README.md

     2. Click on your app.
     3. Click on "App setup".
     4. In "Subscriptions" -> "Access Subscriptions APIs", click on "Request access".
     5. Wait until Shopify granted you access.
+This may take up to seven business days.
     6. Go back to your app's overview page.
 In "Test your app" click "Select store"
     7. Choose your newly created store.
     8. The app is now running at <YOUR_STORE_NAME>.myshopify.com/admin/apps

 Note: You need to allow third party cookies on the page <YOUR_STORE_NAME>.myshopify.com to ngrok.io

-#### Manually connect to your app / store
+### Manually connect to your app / store

 If you already created / installed the app on a store, you can alternatively skip steps 2 and 3 above and manipulate the .env file directly.